Nethermaker/Cy-Cogs/README.md

 # Prae-Cogs
-Praedyth's personal cogs, would not recommend trying to run these.
+Praedyth's personal cogs, would not recommend installing these.